TroJanzHEX/Auto-Filter-Bot-V2/README.md

 * TG_USER_SESSION  - A pyrogram user session string.
 Generate by [clicking here](https://repl.it/@SpEcHiDe/GenerateStringSession)

-* MAINCHANNEL_ID - Obtain ID of Channel by forwarding a message from your channel to [ChannelIDHEXbot](https://telegram.dog/channelidhexbot)
+* AUTH_USERS  - ID of users that can use the bot commands.
+Get from [MissRose Bot](https://telegram.dog/MissRose_bot) by using /id command

+* DATABASE_URI  - Mongo Database URL from https://cloud.mongodb.com/

+* DATABASE_NAME  - Your database name from mongoDB.
+Default will be 'Cluster0'

 ## Credits